awires/Shortest-Path/README.md

 (Python) Dijkstra's shortest path

-This script allows the user to:
+Shortpath.py allows the user to:

 1. Create a graph
 2. Edit a large graph based on a 10*64 breadboard
-3. Find the shortest distance between nodes on a graph
+3. Find the shortest path between vertices on a graph

-Graphs are stored in dictionaries of dictionaries.
+QTpath.py creates graph with 400 vertices represented by a 10x40 table with vertices labeled a1-j40.
+A begining and end vertex are entered and the script finds the shortest path between the points.
+The table is then updated to reflect those vertices are no longer available.